 Climate is commonly described using the long-term averages of meteorological parameters (such as temperature, precipitation and hours of sunshine), as well as the differences from these averages.
 The 30-year average and 30-year averaging period are used as standard for climate normals worldwide.
 Normal periods are regularly updated in light of the changing climate.

 In central Switzerland, winter months such as January are often characterised by hazy and fairly cool weather conditions with north-easterly winds and low stratus cloud.
 Yet the same month in the following year may equally be mild and sunny, because the weather fluctuations in Switzerland are relatively large from year to year.
 So, what does a typical January look like in central Switzerland, and how much rain is to be expected in Ticino in springtime?
 The answers to these questions are provided by long-term averages of meteorological data series.
 These data are not only interesting from a scientific standpoint, but they also serve as a basis for planning decisions by government authorities as well as various industrial sectors such as agriculture, energy, construction and tourism.

-According to the World Meteorological Organisation (WMO) definition that has been issued in 1935, the same 30-year periods are used around the world to determine climatological averages, namely the standard periods from 1901-1930, 1931-1960 and from 1961-1990.
-The international coordination is important to be able to compare the climatological statements from different weather services beyond countries‘ borders.
-The averages of these 30-year periods are referred to as normal values or climate normals.
+In line with the World Meteorological Organisation (WMO) specification that was introduced in 1935, the same 30-year periods are used around the world to determine climatological averages.
+In order to enable comparisons across national boundaries of climate and climatological reports from the different meteorological services, it is important to have international coordination and standardisation.
+The averages of these standard 30-year periods are referred to as normals or climate normals.

-Adjustments in connection with changes in the measuring conditions
+Adjustments to account for changes in measuring conditions

-The weather service MeteoSchweiz is providing annual and monthly data and maps of the valid normal periods for a variety of measured parameters and stations:
+The MeteoSwiss meteorological service provides annual and monthly data and maps for the current normal period for various parameters and stations: